thijs-flux/fleet-v2/README.md

 # /networking
 Cilium and other networking components
 # /routing
-Gateway definitions and such
+Gateway definitions and such.
+Should be independent of the underlying netwokring components.
 # /nfs
 Persistent storage setup
 # /cluster-policies
-Policies used by cilium
+Policies used by cilium and such
 # /scripts
 Utility scripts
 # /test-deployments